Vajiravudh College: Admissions

 Vajiravudh College is a leading boarding school in Thailand that would provide general education from primary to secondary level, including moral training in the style of British public schools.
 A board of directors was founded to manage the school, and this tradition continues to the present day.

-The all-boys boarding is also exclusive for boys.
-Here, the school introduces more discipline something like military boarding style so that they can really change themselves to become responsible citizens in the future.
-The school provides students with high standards of academic instruction, opportunities for service to others, and a well-rounded program of activities directed toward the development of their skills, talents, and self-confidence for lifelong learning.
-Its facilities provide students with ample scope for supervised leisure and sport as well as studies.
-The school prepares students to become leaders in meeting the ever-changing needs of the world and equips them with the knowledge to face challenges in a cross-cultural environment.
+The all-boys boarding is exclusive for boys.
+The school introduces more discipline, like military boarding style, so that they can change themselves to become responsible citizens in the future.
+The school provides students with academic instruction, opportunities for service to others, and a range of activities directed toward the development of their skills, talents, and self-confidence for lifelong learning.
+It also provides students supervised leisure and sport as well as studies.
+The school prepares students to become leaders and equips them with the knowledge to face challenges in a cross-cultural environment.

-Boarding life

-School houses

-Students normally stay in the school for 12 days and back to the parents for 2 days.
-There are 9 boarding houses in the school (คณะ) and separated into the senior and junior houses.
-There are 6 senior houses that each house is accommodated about 80 students and equally divided for each grade from year 8 to year 13 and 3 junior houses that are accommodated around 40 students from year 5 to year 7.
-Most of them were named after the royal palaces in Thailand, where King Rama VI used to stay.
-Every boarding house has its own house color as a symbol.